kazei92/pyobiee/README.txt

 pyobiee is a custom connector for OBIEE (Oracle Business Intelligence Enterprise Edition).

 It has two main functions:
-1. Downloading a custom OBIEE report data (needs report's path)
+1. Downloading data from a custom OBIEE report (needs report's path)
-2. Executing a SQL query and then downloading the data.
+2. Executing a SQL query and then downloading its data.

 All that using SOAP protocol, Python SOAP client - zeep and OBIEE XMLViewService.